yireo/Yireo_ThemeCommands/README.md

 # Yireo_ThemeCommands module

-CLI commands to manage themes from the command-line (work in progress)
+**Magento 2 module to add CLI commands to manage themes from the command-line**

 ## Installation
 ```bash